Testing from archive.php

 ON TOP OF THE WORLD AT THE BOTTOM OF THE WORLD IN PATAGONIA

 [PATAGONIA, CHILE] — Going to Torres del Paine in Patagonia was always one of my lifelong goals, well, at least for the last 25 years.
 Then, I finally bit the bullet and decided to go, paired with a visit to the Atacama Desert in the northern half of Chile — the driest place on the planet (you can see that part of the trip here).
-[Note: This is an updated post of my previous posts from a fantastic trip I took in 2013.
-I consolidated several posts into one comprehensive one, with better photography, better maps and descriptions.]
-Patagonia is a region that actually straddles both Chile and Argentina at the very tip of South America and I could never figure it out or decide which side
+These are some of the best hikes in Torres del Paine.
+Patagonia is a region that actually straddles both Chile and Argentina at the very tip of South America and I could never figure it out or decide which side to go to.
+I finally just picked Chile and didn’t get a chance to see the Argentina side, which I’m saving for

 Continue reading…